Petru Giovacchini: Life

-In June 1940 Petru Giovacchini organized hundreds of manifestations in many cities of Italy in order to request the Corsica unification to Italy.
-Because of this he was elected to represent Corsica in the Italian Fascist Parliament in 1942.
-When Italy occupied Corsica in November 1942, Giovacchini was named as the possible Governor of Corsica if the Kingdom of Italy would have annexed the island of Corsica.
-He worked with colonel Petru Simone Cristofini to make the Corsican population accept the Italian occupation of Corsica (and later a possible union to Italy).
+In June 1940, Giovacchini organised hundreds of manifestations in many cities of Italy in order to request Corsica's unification with Italy.
+Because of this, he was elected to represent Corsica in the Italian Fascist Parliament in 1942.
+When Italy occupied Corsica in November 1942, Giovacchini was named as the possible Governor of Corsica if the Kingdom of Italy were to annexe the island of Corsica.
+He worked with colonel Petru Simone Cristofini to make the Corsican population accept the Italian occupation of Corsica (and later a possible union with Italy).

-After the Italian armistice in September 1943, Petru Giovacchini was forced to hide until 1945.
-Prosecuted by a French tribunal in Corsica, he received a death sentence in 1945 and so went in exile to Canterano (near Rome).
+After the Italian armistice in September 1943, Giovacchini was forced to hide until 1945.
+Prosecuted by a French tribunal in Corsica, he received a death sentence in 1945 and so went into exile to Canterano (near Rome).

-In September 1955 Petru Giovacchini died, as a consequence of former combat wounds, and since his death, is considered one of the most famous Corsican Italians of the Italian Irredentism era.
+In September 1955, Giovacchini died, as a consequence of former combat wounds, and since his death, he is considered one of the most famous Corsican Italians of the Italian Irredentism era.